Protected exitProtected fsProtected loggerRest ...args: any[]Define argument syntax for command, adding a prepared argument.

 Display the help or a custom message after an error occurs.

-displayHelp: string | booleanDisplay suggestion of similar commands for unknown commands, or options for unknown options.
+Optional displayHelp: string | booleanDisplay suggestion of similar commands for unknown commands, or options for unknown options.

-displaySuggestion: booleanWhether to store option values as properties on command object, or store separately (specify false).
+Optional displaySuggestion: booleanWhether to store option values as properties on command object, or store separately (specify false).
 In both cases the option values can be accessed using .opts().

-command for chaining
+this command for chaining

-storeAsProperties: booleanSet the command usage.
+Optional storeAsProperties: booleanSet the command usage.

-command for chaining
+this command for chaining

 Get the command usage.

-Set the program version to str
+Set the program version to str.

 This method auto-registers the "-V, --version" flag which will print the version number when passed.